arobavet/Microsoft365DSC/docs/docs/concepts/consent-flow.md

 ## PnP PowerShell

-When using PnP PowerShell for the first time you have to consent the PnP Management Shell Multi-Tenant Azure AD Application via the following cmdlet:
+When using PnP PowerShell for the first time you have to consent the PnP Management Shell Multi-Tenant Entra ID Application via the following cmdlet:

 ```PowerShell
 Register-PnPManagementShellAccess